 This work shares my love of rhythm–of cycles, vibrations, and the complex systems that arise when simple impulses interact within a medium.
 With this work I’m exploring texture, gestures conscious and unconscious, and the ancient roots of decorative patterns.

-recent work by Andrew Fearnside
+artwork by Andrew Fearnside

 Wild Heart Gallery